metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 #### Other {{< obi obipairing >}} specific options

 - {{< cmd-option name="delta" short="D" param="INTEGER" >}}
-  Length added to the fast-detected overlap for the exact alignment algorithm (default: 5 nucleotides).
+  length added to the overlap detected by the fast algorithm before being forwarded to the exact alignment algorithm (default: 5 nucleotides).
   {{< /cmd-option >}}

 - {{< cmd-option name="exact-mode" >}}
-  Do not run fast alignment heuristic. (default: a fast algorithm is run at first to accelerate the final exact alignment).
+  do not run fast alignment heuristic. (default: a fast algorithm is run at first to accelerate the final exact alignment).
   {{< /cmd-option >}}

 - {{< cmd-option name="fast-absolute" >}}
-  Compute absolute fast score, this option has no effect in exact mode (default: false).
+  compute absolute fast score, this option has no effect in exact mode (default: false).
   {{< /cmd-option >}}

 - {{< cmd-option name="gap-penalty" short="G" param="FLOAT64" >}}
-  Gap penalty expressed as the multiply factor applied to the mismatch score between two nucleotides with a quality of 40 (default 2). (default: 2.000000)
+  gap penalty expressed as the multiply factor applied to the mismatch score between two nucleotides with a quality of 40 (default 2). (default: 2.000000)
   {{< /cmd-option >}}

 - {{< cmd-option name="min-identity" short="X" param="FLOAT64" >}}
-  Minimum identity between overlapped regions of the reads to consider the alignment (default: 0.900000).
+  minimum identity between overlapped regions of the reads to consider the alignment (default: 0.900000).
   {{< /cmd-option >}}

 - {{< cmd-option name="min-overlap" param="INTEGER" >}}
-  Minimum overlap between both the reads to consider the alignment (default: 20).
+  minimum overlap between both the reads to consider the alignment (default: 20).
   {{< /cmd-option >}}

 - {{< cmd-option name="penalty-scale" param="FLOAT64" >}}
-  Scale factor applied to the mismatch score and the gap penalty (default 1).
+  scale factor applied to the mismatch score and the gap penalty (default 1).
   {{< /cmd-option >}}

 - {{< cmd-option name="without-stat" short="S" >}}
-  Remove alignment statistics from the produced consensus sequences (default: false).
+  remove alignment statistics from the produced consensus sequences (default: false).
   {{< /cmd-option >}}

 {{< option-sets/input >}}